A 1505 RAPHAEL GOWN

 Raphaels portrait "Lady with Unicorn" shows a young woman in 3/4 profile, sitting in front of a loggia with columns, revealing a landscape in the background.
 It was originally oil and tempera on wood, but was later transferred to a canvas.
 It measures app.
 65 x 51 centimetres.
 The sitter's dress is clear moss green with winered velvet trims, and with matching winered sleeves tied to the bodice.
 The red is repeated in her ornamented gold pendant, with a red stone and a white drop shaped pearl.
 She wears a white camicia visible at the shoulders and in the neckline, and she has a small unicorn in her lap, which gives the portrait it's name.

 This unicorn was overpainted sometime in the mid 17th century, to make the portrait a personification of St. Catherine of Alexandria.
-Other changes were the addition of a lined cloak hiding her bare shoulders and the sleeves of the dress, a palm leaf and a wheel alluding to her martyrdom.
-The hands was also re-modelled.
+Other changes were the addition of a lined cloak hiding her bare shoulders and the sleeves of the dress, and a palm leaf and a wheel alluding to her martyrdom.
+The hands were also re-modelled.
 It was listed in the Borghese inventory lists in 1760 as a work by Perugino, but after it's restoration in the 1930's the martyrical iconography was removed to reveal the unicorn and the original details, and most now attribute it to Raphael.

-Art historians place this portrait to 1505/1506, contemporary with the portrait of Maddalena Doni also by Raphael.
+Art historians place this portrait to 1505/1506, contemporary with the portrait of Maddalena Doni, also by Raphael.
 X-rays has shown that the unicorn might originally have been intended as a small lapdog.
-One theory is that this was first intended as a betrothal portrait showing the young bride with a dog (sign of fidelity), and when the wedding was called off Raphael or his workshop transformed the dog into a unicorn.
+One theory is that this was first intended as a betrothal portrait showing the young bride with a dog (sign of fidelity), and when the wedding didn't happen Raphael or his workshop transformed the dog into a unicorn.
 This might explain the further transformation into St. Catherine a century later.
 But this is merely a hypothesis, it offers one plausible scenario to the many changes of this painting without offering any proofs.
 What the jewellery and rich, colourful dress DO tell, however, is that she was a fashionable and well-to-do young lady.

 It is reported that Raphael saw either an unfinished painting or a preparatory sketch of the Mona Lisa in Florence in the early 1500's, and that's what he based his "Young woman in a loggia" sketch on.
 The standard portrait pose in the early Renaissance had been the profile view, inspired by antique Roman coin/medal portraits.
 That was reckoned as the most noticeable feature of a person, and hence best suited for a picture displaying likeness of the sitter.
 One reason for the Mona Lisa's fame was that the sitter was partly turned towards the viewer, displaying the face and the body in a new and more direct manner (Field 2006, page 352).
 This had been done before.
 But Mona Lisa turns towards the viewer AND she's smiling, revealing her personality in a different way than the female profile portraits of the time (Tinagli 1997, page 77).
 As an anecdote, it should be noted that "Gioconda" (last name of the proposed sitter, and also the French name of the portrait) is related to the word "joconde", which means playful, flirty, joke maker.
 This might be why Leonardo depicted her with a smile.
 He was know for making puns of the sitter's name.